Tuesday, May 28, 2024

 Keep in touch!

 You can reach me through your individual discussion forum "Contact Linda" on D2L, which is the best way to reach me.
 I am happy to arrange a phone conversation or a zoom meeting.
-I do not expect you to "go it alone" this semester!
+I do not expect you to "go it alone" this summer!
 I am here to help you succeed.

-As we go along this semester, please keep me informed about any technical or computer problems that are likely to impact the entire class. (i.e. if a link is broken, if D2L is down for a long period of time, etc.) I have checked all of the links at the beginning of the semester but things could change throughout the course, and since I have already printed the readings I might not be aware of any broken links.
+As we go along this summer, please keep me informed about any technical or computer problems that are likely to impact the entire class. (i.e. if a link is broken, if D2L is down for a long period of time, etc.) I have checked all of the links at the beginning of the semester but things could change throughout the course, and since I have already printed the readings I might not be aware of any broken links.
 Thank you!

 Again, welcome to the class, and I look forward to meeting you in our discussion area,